MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

 \subsubsection{Training with deep reinforcement learning}

 We employ Proximal Policy Optimization \cite{Schulman2017-rt} as our reinforcement learning algorithm, with several modifications tailored for trajectory imitation learning.
-Our PPO implementation draws heavily from the Brax framework \cite{Freeman2021-fb} while using our encoder-decoder policy architecture to compress motor intentions into a regularized stochastic latent space.
+Our PPO implementation draws heavily from the Brax framework \cite{Freeman2021-fb} while using our encoder--decoder policy architecture to compress motor intentions into a regularized stochastic latent space.